toddledev/documentation/docs/09-components/01-overview/index.md

 - **Attributes**: Pass data down to child components
 - **Events**: Send data up to parent components
-- **Contexts**: Create direct communication channels with ancestor and descendant components, bypassing intermediaries
+- **Contexts**: Create direct communication channels with ancestor and descendant components

 This communication pattern enables components to work together while maintaining their independence and encapsulation.